Standish, Greater Manchester: Governance

 For much of its history, Standish formed a local government district under the name Standish-with-Langtree.

 Standish and Langtree (Langne) were part of the Leyland Hundred; John Speed's 1610 map of Lancashire.

 Lying within the historic county boundaries of Lancashire since the early 12th century, Standish emerged as a township in the Middle Ages but by the mid-19th century was united with neighbouring Langtree, as Standish-with-Langtree.
 The township was in the larger Standish ecclesiastical parish.

 Following the Poor Law Amendment Act 1834, Standish-with-Langtree formed part of the Wigan Poor Law Union, an inter-parish unit established to administer the Poor Law which made use of premises on Frog Lane, Wigan and Hindley.
 Standish-with-Langtree became a local board of health established in 1872; Standish-with-Langtree Local Board of Health was a regulatory body responsible for standards of hygiene and sanitation in the township.
 Following the Local Government Act 1894, the area of the local board became an urban district within the administrative county of Lancashire.

+The Urban District Council had a offices in the village, built in 1893, known as the Town Hall (now occupied by the Medical Practice).
+It housed a council chamber, a library, courtrooms, and a mortuary.
+It was demolished in 1989.
+Before the Urban District Council offices were built, public meetings and court proceedings were held at the Court House, located behind the former Eagle and Child pub.

 Under the Local Government Act 1972, the Standish-with-Langtree Urban District was abolished, and Standish has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.
 For electoral purposes, the village is within the Standish With Langtree Ward.

 The residents' group Standish Voice, was formed in July 2014.
 In May 2015, it was designated as the Neighbourhood Forum for Standish, with the aim of creating a Neighbourhood Plan for the village.
 Following a Neighbourhood Referendum on 18 July 2019, Standish Neighbourhood Plan 2015–2030 was adopted into the development plan for Wigan borough (with 94.5% voting in favour).
 The legally-binding document covers the use and development of land; and guides future development, regeneration and conservation of the area.